 Sports participation is a powerful force.
 It can shift the focus from disability to ability, from isolation to involvement.
-We offer the highest quality sports training and competition opportunities for people with an intellectual disability all around Australia.
+We offer the highest quality sports training and competition opportunities for people with intellectual disability and autism all around Australia.

-Special Olympics Australia offers regular training in Athletics, Basketball, Bocce, Cricket, Dance, Equestrian, Football (Soccer), Golf, Gymnastics (Artistic and Rhythmic), Netball, Power Lifting, Sailing, Softball, Swimming, Table Tennis, Tennis, Ten-pin Bowling and Winter Sports (Alpine Skiing and Snow Board).
+Special Olympics Australia offers regular training in Athletics, Basketball, Bocce, Bowling (Tenpin), Cricket, Dance, Equestrian, Football (Soccer), Golf, Gymnastics (Artistic and Rhythmic), Netball, Sailing, Softball, Swimming, Table Tennis, Tennis and Winter Sports (Alpine Skiing and Snow Board).